 Student Study Class contact:

-Effort Required Lecture 38 Hrs.
+Effort Expected ■ Lecture 34 Hrs.

-■ Tutorial/Laboratory 4 Hrs.
+■ Tutorial/Laboratory 8 Hrs.

 Other student study effort:

-Course work 20 Hrs.
+■ Course work 20 Hrs.

-Self-study 42 Hrs.
+■ Self-study 42 Hrs.

 Total student study effort 104 Hrs.

 Reading List and References F.P.
 Beer, E.R.
 Johnston and Jr. J.T.
-DeWolf, edition, McGraw-Hill, 2006.
+DeWolf, Mec Hill, latest edition.
 P.P.
 Benham, R.J.
 Crawford and C.G.
-Armstron Materials, 2nd edition, Longman, 1996.
+Armstron Materials, Longman, latest edition.
 A.C.
 Ugural, A.C. and S.K.
-Fenster, Advanced Str 3rd edition, Prentice Hall 1995. g, Mechanics of Engineering
+Fenster, Advanced Str Prentice Hall, latest edition. g, Mechanics of Engineering

-Subject Code ME3406 Subject Title Engineering Thermodynamics Credit Value 3 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA201 Mathematics I Exclusion: ME3401 Thermofluids I ME3402 Thermofluids II ME3404 Thermofluids I Objectives To provide students fundamental knowledge of basic concepts and systems used in thermal science including thermodynamic laws, processes and cycles, work and heat.
+Subject Code ME3406 Subject Title Engineering Thermodynamics Credit Value 3 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA201 Mathematics I, or CSE280 Applied Mathematical Analysis, or AMA299 Engineering Mathematics Exclusion: ME3401 Thermofluids I ME3402 Thermofluids II ME3404 Thermofluids I Objectives To provide students fundamental knowledge of basic concepts and systems used in thermal science including thermodynamic laws, processes and cycles, work and heat.
 To enable students to understand the properties of pure substances, states, phase change, and behaviour of ideal gas.
 To enable students to understand and apply the Law of Conservation of mass, Law of Conservation of energy, First Law of Thermodynamics and Second Law of Thermodynamics.
 To enable students to understand various power cycles, heat engine and refrigeration cycle.
 To enable students to understand properties of mixtures and principle of airconditioning.
 To teach basic evaluation techniques of heat transfer processes involving conduction, convection and radiation.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
 Find the correct phase and remaining properties for a substance of a set of properties. b.
 Find process and compute associated heat and work transfer that is the most reasonable approximation of a physical set up. c.
 Compute the heat, work transfer and change of internal energy by 1st Law of Thermodynamics of a closed thermal system. d.
 Compute the heat, work transfer and change of enthalpy by 1st Law of Thermodynamics of an open thermal system. e.
 Evaluate heat, work transfer and efficiency for ideal heat engine cycles. f.
 Understand and deduce work output and efficiency of power systems, engine and COP of refrigeration cycle. g.
 Evaluate the rate of heat transfer via conduction, convection and radiation of a one-dimensional system of a physical construction.

-Subject Synopsis/ Indicative Syllabus Review of Basic Concepts and Properties of a Pure Substance - Closed and open systems.
+Subject Synopsis/ Indicative Syllabus

+Review of Basic Concepts and Properties of a Pure Substance - Closed and open systems.
 Thermal properties.
 State and equilibrium.
 Temperature and the Zeroth law.
 Work and heat.
 Process and cycle.
 Ideal gas.
 Equation of state of ideal gas.
 Pure substance.
 Phase diagrams.
 Evaluation of thermodynamic properties.

 The First Law of Thermodynamics - Conservation of mass and control volume.
 The first law for a control mass undergoing a process/cycle.
 Internal energy and enthalpy.
 Constant volume and constant pressure specific heats.
 The first law for a control volume.
 The steady-flow energy equation and its applications.